 The Role of Creditor Protection in Lending and Tax Avoidance

 We examine how creditor rights affect the trade-off between non-debt and debt tax shields.
-Using four bankruptcy reforms, a panel of private and public firms, and tax return data from Italy, we show that laws empowering creditors reduce tax avoidance and increase debt financing, consistent with firms substituting non-debt tax shields with debt tax shields.
+Using four bankruptcy reforms and a panel of private and public firms from Italy, we show that laws empowering creditors reduce tax avoidance and increase debt financing, consistent with firms substituting non-debt tax shields with debt tax shields.
 We corroborate the validity of our findings using a panel of public firms across 33 countries.
-We document that the impact of creditor protection laws is mitigated by tax system characteristics, which significantly reduce the incentives to substitute tax avoidance with debt.
+Additionally, we document that the impact of creditor protection laws is mitigated by tax system characteristics, which significantly reduce the incentives to substitute tax avoidance with debt.

 Keywords: government policy and regulation, bankruptcy, debt, capital structure, tax avoidance

 JEL Classification: G28; G32; G33; H26; K34; M41